CosmosDB/labs/dotnet/labs/05-build_net_app.md

    Read Candies, HERSHEY''S POT OF GOLD Almond Bar
    ```

-### Executing a Query Against a Single Cosmos DB Partition Using a SQL Item Query
+### Executing a Query Against a Single Cosmos DB Partition Using a SQL Query

 1. Return to Visual Studio Code